-Parallel lines.
 Parallel lines are lines which, when extended, do not touch.
 Given a line CD, to draw a parallel line set a compass to the required distance apart and with C and D as centres, describe two arcs.
 A line drawn as a tangent to both arcs will be a parallel line to CD.

 Connect L and K with a line, and parallel to this draw other lines through points on JL.
 These divide JK into the required number of equal parts.

-To bisect an arc.
 Given an arc AB, set a compass to a distance a little more than half that between the ends and with A and B as centres, describe arcs of equal radii.

 A line drawn through the points of intersection will bisect AB.
 This method can be employed to divide the arc into any number of even parts by repetition.
 Further, the method may be used to find the centre of any given arc by further bisecting AC and CB.